ewams/php_random_names/README.md

 )

-PS.
+## Acknowledgments
+The original list of names is from here: https://github.com/dominictarr/random-name/blob/master/first-names.txt

+## Misc
 I did not do spell check.

-PPS.
-The original list of names is from here: https://github.com/dominictarr/random-name/blob/master/first-names.txt